AaryanVerma123/Pattern-Recognition-for-Purchase-Prediction/README.md

 ## loading the model into the predictor model : -
-to load the model into the predictor you need to copy and past the names of the saved model which are 1. logistic_model.pkl 2. random_forest_model.pkl into the code
+to load the model into the predictor you need to copy and paste the name of the saved model which are 1. logistic_model.pkl 2. random_forest_model.pkl into the code

 import pickle

 import pandas as pd

 with open("enter your model name here", "rb") as f:

     model, le_gender, le_income, le_product, le_ad, le_purchase = pickle.load(f)

 ## input and output